shrine-maiden-heavy-industries/torii-hdl/docs/getting_started.md

    :end-before: # --- BUILD ---
 ```

 The `LEDBlinker` module will use the first LED available on the board, and derive the clock divisor from the oscillator frequency specified in the clock constraint.
-It can be used, for example, with the [Lattice iCEStick evaluation board](https://www.latticesemi.com/icestick), one of the many boards already supported by Torii:
+It can be used, for example, with the [Lattice iCEStick evaluation board], one of the many boards already supported by Torii:

 ```{todo}
 link to list of supported boards
 ```

 ```{todo}
 Link to the installation instructions for the FOSS iCE40 toolchain, probably as a part of board documentation.
 ```